Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Introduction

-I show that in the auction with tokens when the realized valuations in a given period are low (relative to the future expected valuations), bidders might purchase tokens for speculation, not bidding.
-The reason is that when valuations are low, the demand for tokens \textit{for bidding} is low, creating an arbitrage opportunity for bidders: they may purchase tokens, not use them for bidding in that period, and sell them (or use them) in future periods.
-The speculative demand for tokens increases the price for tokens in a given period and, as a consequence, drives the auctioneer's expected revenues for that period above those of the auction with dollars.
-At the same time, today's speculators will compete with the auctioneer on tomorrow's market for tokens, pushing the auctioneer's future expected revenues below those of the auction with dollars.
-Also, the speculative demand in a given period depends on the \textit{expected} future valuations.
-Hence, speculation transforms future uncertain revenues into present certain revenues
+I show that in the token-based auction, when realized valuations in a given period are low relative to expected future valuations, bidders may purchase tokens for speculative purposes rather than for bidding.
+The reason is that when valuations are low, the demand for tokens \textit{for bidding} is low, creating an arbitrage opportunity: bidders may purchase tokens, not use them for bidding in that period, and sell them (or use them) in future periods.
+This speculative demand increases the token price in the current period and raises the auctioneer's expected revenue above that in the dollar-based auction.
+However, future revenues fall below that of the dollar-based auction since today's speculators compete with the auctioneer in tomorrow's token market.
+Because speculative demand depends on expected future valuations, it effectively converts uncertain future revenues into certain current ones.

-I show that there is a form of revenue equivalence: the present-discounted value of the expected revenues is the same in all auction formats (with or without tokens).
-However, in each specific period, the revenues in the auction with tokens may be different from those in the auction with dollars.
-More precisely, revenues accrue earlier and are less variable in the auction with tokens than in the auction with dollars.
-How exactly depends on the specific monetary policy announced by the auctioneer.
-A particularly relevant case is a policy in which the auctioneer sell all tokens in the first period, and then in all subsequent periods he destroys (i.e., burns) the tokens that he receives as payment.
-In this case, all revenues are earned in the first period, when the auctioneer sells the initial stock of tokens.
-Furthermore, the present-discounted value of the expected revenues from period-2 onward is earned with probability 1.\footnote{The reason is that, in the model, the first sale of tokens happens after the period-1 valuations are drawn, which therefore is the only risk faced by the auctioneer.
-There is a straightforward extension of the model in which the auctioneer can also sell tokens before period-1 valuations are drawn, in which case the auctioneer can eliminate all risks.}
+Building on this result, I then establish a form of revenue equivalence: the present-discounted value of expected revenues is identical across auction formats, whether payments are made in dollars or in tokens.
+However, in any given period, revenues may differ.
+In particular, revenues accrue earlier and are less volatile when the auction uses tokens than when it uses dollars.
+The precise timing and volatility of revenues in the auction with tokens depend on the monetary policy implemented by the auctioneer.
+A particularly relevant policy is one in which the auctioneer sells all tokens in the first period and subsequently destroys (i.e., burns) the tokens received as payment.
+Under this policy, the auctioneer earns all revenues in period 1, including the present-discounted value of expected revenues from period 2 onward.\footnote{In the model, the initial token sale occurs after period-1 valuations are drawn.
+As a result, period 1 is the only source of revenue volatility.
+A straightforward extension of the model allows the auctioneer to sell tokens before the realization of period-1 valuations, in which case all revenue uncertainty can be eliminated.}